genonfire/macpro/README.md

 # HowTo
-This is python + selenium project to buy ps4 pro automatically. fill following 4 constants with yours then run python <script name>
+This is python + selenium project to buy ps4 pro automatically. fill following 4 constants with yours then run python script

 ITEMURL = ""
 USERID = ""